KEYNOTE SESSION WITH DR. TODD REAM | TUESDAY, JUNE 11 | 8:45 AM

 Todd is the author of Christian Faith and Scholarship: An Exploration of Contemporary Developments (with Perry L. Glanzer, Jossey-Bass, 2007), Christianity and Moral Identity in Higher Education (with Perry L. Glanzer, Palgrave Macmillan, 2009), A Parent's Guide to the Christian College: Supporting Your Child's Mind and Spirit During the College Years (with Timothy W. Herrmann & C. Skip Trudeau, Abilene Christian University Press, 2011), The Idea of a Christian College: A Reexamination for Today’s University (with Perry L. Glanzer, Cascade Books, 2013), and Restoring the Soul of the University: Unifying Christian Higher Education in a Fragmented Age (with Perry L. Glanzer & Nathan Alleman, InterVarsity Press, 2017).

 Todd is also the editor of a number of books including The State of the Evangelical Mind: Reflections on the Past, Prospects for the Future (with Jerry A. Pattengale & Christopher J. Devers, InterVarsity Press, 2018).

 Todd is presently working on a series of books concerning Theodore M. Hesburgh, C.S.C.
-The first book, Hesburgh of Notre Dame: An Introduction to His Life and Work, is complete and being prepared for publication by Catholic University of America Press.
-He is now working on the second book, Hesburgh of Notre Dame: The Church's Public Intellectual, for Paulist Press, and the third book, Hesburgh of Notre Dame: A Photographic Portrait, for University of Notre Dame Press.
+(1917-2015).
+Two of those titles include Hesburgh of Notre Dame: The Church’s Public Intellectual (for Paulist Press) and Hesburgh of Notre Dame: A Photographic Portrait (for University of Notre Dame Press).